zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    This event is raised exactly once for each OCSP reply.

-   :f: The file.
+   :param f: The file.

-   :status: The status of the OCSP response (e.g. succesful, malformedRequest, tryLater).
+   :param status: The status of the OCSP response (e.g. succesful, malformedRequest, tryLater).

    .. zeek:see:: ocsp_request ocsp_request_certificate
                 ocsp_response_bytes ocsp_response_certificate ocsp_extension